Autonomous Design Project

 - 12V DC Motors - Rotates the tank drive sprocket

-- Photoresistor - Detects the amount of light in the surroundings
+- Photoresistor - Detects the amount of ambient light

 Auxiliary Components